 FOCUS2 CAREER is an online interactive, self-guided career and education planning system designed to help you make decisions about your future career goals and education plans.

 FOCUS2 CAREER will guide you through an interactive process that will:

 - Assess your career planning readiness, work interests, values, skills, personality type and leisure time interests.

 - Broaden your career options and discover occupations matching your personal preferences and attributes.

 - Discover and explore career fields, majors and training programs that are best for you.

 - Plan a career and educational pathway that will support your personal needs and goals.

-How much time will it take me to use FOCUS 2 CAREER?
+How much time do it take to complete?

-Typically, the time spent by students the first time they use FOCUS 2 CAREER ranges from 1-2 hours.
+For the first-time, you can expect FOCUS 2 CAREER to take around 1-2 hours.
 Of course, you can spend as much time as you need.
 My Career Planning Readiness & Self Assessments of FOCUS 2 CAREER can usually be completed in approximately 30-45 minutes.
 FOCUS 2 CAREER has up to date, detailed information about over 1,000 different occupation choices and majors.
 A good strategy is to use FOCUS 2 CAREER, then think about your results and discuss your ideas with your academic advisor and then return to use FOCUS 2 CAREER as an ongoing resource.
 You can use FOCUS 2 CAREER throughout your academic years and as an alumnus.